maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 Intuitively this is saying that we evaluate the likelihood for a new prediction $y_0$ given an observed $\mathbf{x}_0$ and some values for $\mathbf{w}$ and then weight this by the current belief we have for $\mathbf{w}$ given the original data we trained the model on, $(X, \mathbf{y})$.
 The best current belief we have about the model's parameters is precisely the posterior distribution $p(\mathbf{w} \mid \mathbf{y}, X)$.

 We then integrate over all possible values of $\mathbf{w}$.
-This integrating over all values of $\mathbf{w}$ is what allows us to obtain a probability distribution for the prediction - we are simultaneously considering all values that $\mathbf{w}$ could take from the posterior distribution and for each possible set of $\mathbf{w}$ values, we calculate the likelihood using them and then weight the likelihood by the probability of those values occurring.
+This integrating over all values of $\mathbf{w}$ is what allows us to obtain a probability distribution for the prediction - we are simultaneously considering all values that $\mathbf{w}$ could take from the posterior distribution and for each possible set of $\mathbf{w}$ values, we calculate the likelihood and weight it by the probability of those parameter values occurring.

 ##### Predictive equations

-In order to obtain the predictive equations for the posterior predictive distribution, $p(y_0 \mid \mathbf{x}_0, \mathbf{w})$, we first recall the form of the likelihood as
+In order to obtain the predictive equations for the posterior predictive distribution, $p(y_0 \mid \mathbf{x}_0, \mathbf{w})$, we first recall, from above, the form of the likelihood as

 <div class="math">
 \begin{align*}